Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    Authenticated Search Keys list.
 If the client advertised a standard tree head type, each entry contains the corresponding search key's state as it exists in the rightmost log entry.
-If the client advertised a provisional tree head type each entry contains the corresponding search key's state as it exists in the provisional Prefix Tree.
+If the client advertised a provisional tree head type, each entry contains the corresponding search key's state as it exists in the provisional Prefix Tree.

    For each entry in the `subtree` field, verify that `SubtreeInclusionProof.{first_valid, invalid_entries}` do not exclude